Nicole Teran

 What is the purpose of a patch panel?

 A patch panel is a mounting assembly with a set number of ports to connect incoming and outgoing copper and fiber lines.
 In most data centers a patch panel is installed on a rack in a communications closet to connect racks to one another.
 On the front face of the panel, patch cables, like ethernet and fiber optic cables, connect to servers and network switches.
-In the rear of the patch panel, bare wires are punched down to and from other patch panels.
+In the rear of the

 Read more »